 Ryedale Folk Museum in the North York Moors is an open-air museum with collections in historic buildings on rural local life from Iron Age to 1950s.

-Craven Museum & Gallery is curently closed while a complete renovation is taking place.
-The museum depicts life in Craven from the prehistoric times to the modern day.
+Craven Museum & Gallery depicts life in Craven from the prehistoric times to the modern day.

 Visitors, to Cliffe Castle Museum, can see sparkling Victorian rooms and furniture, paintings, and decorative art.
-Special galleries deal with natural history, archaeology and social history, all of which can be seen on your visit along with the internationally important display of stained glass by Morris and Co.
-The Castle also hosts changing exhibitions from our collections and the community.
+Special galleries deal with natural history, archaeology and social history, and an internationally important display of stained glass by Morris and Co.

 Bradford's Industrial Museum has permanent displays of textile machinery, steam power, engineering, printing machinery and motor vehicles, along with an exciting exhibitions programme.

 With parts of the building dating from the Medieval, Bolling Hall is a rambling mixture of styles with every nook and cranny packed with history.
-Rooms are furnished and decorated to give an accurate taste of life at different periods of the house's history, and the fascinating furniture on display includes a superb bed made for Harewood House by Thomas Chippendale.
+Rooms are furnished and decorated to give an accurate taste of life at different periods of the house's history.

 Discover York's fascinating history with chocolate, learn why we love chocolate so much, have a go at making your own and watch the experts.